-Our working capital surplus as of January 31, 2024 was \$7.3 million.
-We believe we have adequate coverage of our debt covenants.
+Our working capital surplus as of July 31, 2024 was \$35.9 million.
+We are in compliance with our debt covenants and believe that we have sufficient working capital to meet our material cash requirements.

 The amount of our future capital expenditures will depend on a number of factors including general economic conditions and growth prospects.
 In response to changing economic conditions, we believe we have the flexibility to modify our capital expenditures by adjusting them (either up or down) to match our actual performance.
-Our capital expenditures for the three months ended January 31, 2024 and 2023 were approximately \$17.8 million and \$17.1 million, respectively.
+Our capital expenditures for the nine months ended July 31, 2024 and 2023 were approximately \$37.5 million and \$43.2 million, respectively.
+See "Cash Flow" discussion below for more information.